-A. Hypotheses for life's origins and the early and late evolution that defines biodiversity.
+A. Explain the hypotheses for life's origins and evolution that defines biodiversity.

-B. The environmental importance of microorganisms and plants, and how they impinge upon man's activities.
+B. Define the environmental importance of microorganisms and plants, and how they impinge upon man's activities.

-C. Systematics, providing the student with a clear view of biological function in relation to the evolution of species.
+C. Acquire knowledge on the biological function in relation to the evolution of species.

-E. The structure and function of the basic body plan of the Insects, the diversity within the group and their importance both ecologically and economically.
+E. Illustrate the structure and function of the basic body plan of insects and their importance both ecologically and economically.

-F. The structure and function of the basic body plan of the Mammals and the way in which slight changes in this plan have led to the diversity within this group.
+F. Explain the structure and function of the basic body plan of mammals and how the plans have led to the diversity within this group.

 Course content will be delivered primarily via standard lectures and the handouts will be made available to students on VLE.
 Animations and/or Videos will be shown for some of the topics.
 Review sessions will be arranged towards end of the semester and the students will have opportunities to self-assess their understanding of the course.